 Bachelor degree and some working knowledge of basic science research, medical terminology and the health care system.
 This is an entry level position.

 Bachelor's of Science and/or previous data abstraction experience using RedCap.

-This is a three-year term limited position.
+This is a one-year term limited position.
 Performance will be evaluated on an annual basis.
 Term limited employees are not eligible for RIF rights.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.